 So while the dirt compiled under my nails this morning, I thought about how necessary boundaries are in our lives as they define our roles, our responsibilities, and our way of life.
-Without boundaries or borders defining and describing such areas, both our garden and our world would be chaos.
+Without boundaries or borders defining and describing such areas, both our garden and our world would be in chaos.
 Boundaries not only define who we are, but they protect what we value most.
 A brick or stone border, a fence, a wall, laws, rules, and terms of an agreement, are all examples of boundaries.
-God’s word found in the Holy Bible provides boundaries to live by as well.
+God’s documented voice found in the Jewish Bible, Torah, provides boundaries to live by as well.
 Such boundaries, or written terms, are designed to define our roles and responsibilities as God’s children and the way to life as He intended.
 By rejecting God’s boundaries, there are chaotic consequences – just look at the world around us or even your own life.
 I certainly suffered chaotic and unnecessary consequences when I didn’t abide by God’s boundaries.
 I’m sure you can think of a time or two you did as well.
 Clearly, without them, ungodly vines like Creeping Charlies can invade our hearts and homes choking out the life God intended for us.
 How important it is we learn to abide within God’s border control while eliminating the ungodly vines and weeds the world sows.